-- Ensure service levels are maintained. - Review service operations and capital infrastructure requirements to meet the changing needs of the community. - Improve processes to identify efficiencies and to prioritize resource allocations. - Utilize external funding whenever possible (examples include Infrastructure Funding, Federal and Provincial Gas Tax funding). - Explore opportunities to increase revenue (an example includes the following): - By identifying changes in the development of land use planning; staff have completed a review and the user fee updates have been included in the 2021 Budget submission.
+- Ensure service levels are maintained. - Review service operations and capital infrastructure requirements to meet the changing needs of the community. - Improve processes to identify efficiencies and to prioritize resource allocations. - Utilize external funding whenever possible (examples include Infrastructure Funding, Federal and Provincial Gas Tax funding). - Explore opportunities to increase revenue (e.g. by identifying changes in the development of land use planning, staff have completed a review and the user fee updates have been included in the 2022 Budget submission).